isc-projects/kea/doc/sphinx/arm/stork.rst

 Stork is available as source code, but also as native deb and RPM packages, which makes it easy to install on most popular systems.
 For more details, please see the `Stork ARM <https://stork.readthedocs.io>`_ or the `Stork project page <https://gitlab.isc.org/isc-projects/stork>`_.
-The former has a nice collection of screenshots that is frequently updated, to give users an idea of what is currently available.
+The ARM has a nice collection of screenshots that is frequently updated, to give users an idea of what is currently available.
 Stork is in the midst of full development with monthly releases, so please check back frequently.